Exposing minimal composition of Kohn-Sham theory and its extendability: Kohn-Sham theory

 \subsection{Kohn-Sham equation}

-Impose that all $Q^A$'s depend solely on the 1-body density matrix $\varrho$, not on $\mathcal{C}^{(n)}$ ($n\geq 2$); $Q^A=Q^A[\varrho]$.
-Moreover, $Q^A$'s have to be independent of one another as a function of $\varrho$.
-In the Kohn-Sham (KS) theory~\cite{Kohn-Sham}, which realizes the HK theorem, the variation of energy is reduced to equations defining a set of s.p. orbitals, called KS orbitals.
-The equations are here derived in terms of the 1-body density matrix $\varrho$.
+In the KS theory~\cite{Kohn-Sham}, which realizes the HK theorem, the energy variation is reduced to equations defining a set of s.p. orbitals, called KS orbitals.
+This is a striking feature of the KS theory.
+To disclose what ingredients at minimum enable to solve the many-fermion problem by s.p. equations, the equations are rederived by means of the 1-body density matrix $\varrho$.